National Art Gallery of the Bahamas: Art

-Installation view of Row Yah Boat (2016) a mixed media work by John Beadle, part of the National Collection at the National Art Gallery of The Bahamas.
+John Beadle, Row Yah Boat, 2016.
+National Collection, National Art Gallery of The Bahamas.

 The museum has four gallery spaces: the Permanent Exhibition Gallery and the Project Space on the ground floor, and two temporary exhibition spaces (T1 and T2) on the second floor.
-The NAGB's permanent collection features over 500 works of historic and contemporary Bahamian art, dating from the 1800s to today.
+NAGB's permanent collection features over 500 works of historic and contemporary Bahamian art, dating from the 1800s to today.
 The collection includes photography, painting, sculpture, digital media, and other forms.
 Artists in the collection include Blue Curry, Amos Ferguson, John Beadle, Lillian Blades, Stanley Burnside, Kendra Frorup, Kendal Hanna, Anina Major, R. Brent Malone, Lavar Munroe, Maxwell Taylor, and Antonius Roberts.

-Additionally, the campus comprises a museum store, public artworks, an Art Park, and Fiona's Theatre—an open-air amphitheatre for performances.
+The campus features public artworks and sculptures throughout its grounds.

 Exhibitions and programming

-Notable programmes include the Inter-Island Travelling Exhibition (ITE), which brings selections from the collection to Family Islands across The Bahamas.
-The museum’s biennial National Exhibition has become a fixture, beginning its acquisition efforts with 13 works collected from the inaugural 2003 exhibition.
-During Holly Bynoe’s tenure as chief curator, the Double Dutch exhibition series was solidified as a dynamic initiative to expand regional reach and foster cross-cultural collaboration.
+The museum’s programmes include the Inter-Island Travelling Exhibition (ITE), which brings selections from the collection to Family Islands across The Bahamas.
+The museum’s biennial National Exhibition began in 2003, with 13 works acquired from the inaugural exhibition.
+During Holly Bynoe’s tenure as chief curator, the Double Dutch exhibition series was created to expand regional reach and foster cross-cultural collaboration.

-The museum also offers educational workshops, family programmes, and access initiatives as part of its programming schedule.
+The museum hosts educational workshops, family programmes, and public programmes including talks and lectures, and access initiatives such as Free Sundays.

 Leadership

-The NAGB has had several directors since its founding, each playing important roles in its growth.
-The founding director, Dr Erica James, oversaw the creation of the permanent collection and was instrumental in shaping the museum’s early exhibitions and programming.
+NAGB has had several directors since its founding, each contributing to its development.
+Founding director Dr Erica James oversaw the museum’s establishment, building its permanent collection and curating early exhibitions during the institution’s formative years.

 In 2011, Bahamian art critic, curator, and co-founder of VOLTA Art Fair, Amanda Coulson, was appointed executive director.
-She served as the museum’s longest-tenured leader, establishing best practices and a strategic plan while expanding community outreach and engagement.
+She served as the museum’s longest-tenured leader, establishing institutional best practices while expanding the musem’s professional profile and its community outreach and engagement.

 John Cox served as chief curator from 2012 to 2015 and was succeeded by St Vincentian curator Holly Bynoe, who held the position until December 2019.

 Coulson stepped down as director in 2021 after nearly a decade of leadership.
-Following Coulson’s tenure, Ian Bethell-Bennett, University of The Bahamas professor, served as interim executive director.
+Following her tenure, Ian Bethell-Bennett, a University of The Bahamas professor, served as interim executive director.
 In January 2025, Maelynn Ford—a writer and higher education administrator, formerly chief of staff and university secretary at the University of The Bahamas—was appointed as the museum’s new executive director.